-The Data Subject, at all times, has the following rights, under the conditions and subject to the limitations set out by applicable regulations:
+The Data Subject, at all times, has the following rights, under the conditions set out by applicable regulations:

-The Data Subject may exercise his or her rights by contacting the Data Protection Officer, whose contact information appears below in the section entitled "Data Protection Officer".
+The Data Subject may exercise his or her rights by contacting the Data Protection Officer (DPO), whose contact information appears below in the section entitled "Data Protection Officers".

 The Data Subject is informed that exercising some of the aforementioned rights may prevent the Bank from providing him or her with certain products or services in some cases.

 The Bank has designated a Data Protection Officer, whom the Data Subject may contact at the following address: email@example.com or at our mailing adress CA Indosuez Wealth (Europe), Sucursal en España, Paseo de la Castellana número 1, 28046 Madrid (España).

 By contacting the DPO, the Data Subject may access detailed information on his or her rights and how his or her personal data is being used, in particular with respect to the purposes of processing, the legal bases that enable the Bank to process data, its storage periods, its recipients, and, if applicable, its transfer to countries outside the European Union as well as the guarantees implemented.

 The data Subject may, in the event of a dispute, file a complaint with the AEPD, whose contact information appears on the website accessible from the following link http://www.agpd.es

 Personal data collected by the Bank in accordance with the agreed purposes may, during various operations, be transferred to a country that is or is not a member state of the European Union.
 Whenever it is transferred to a country that is not a member state of the European Union that has not received an adequacy decision from the European Commission, guarantees are put in place to ensure the protection and security of that data.